 Students have certain guaranteed rights as well as responsibilities as an enrolled student at LMU.
 Interestingly, the guarantee of these to all students is dependent upon all students' understanding and participation and promotion of these rights.
-The following list of rights and responsibilities of the typical full-time student constitutes the Code of Student Rights and Conduct.
+The following list of rights and responsibilities of the typical full-time student constitutes the Code of to enjoy and promote the freedom of an open and unprejudiced, full campus life experience without regard to race, national origin, creed, culture, gender, age, sexual orientation, or religion.

+Student Rights and Conduct.
 The rights of a student may vary according to the student's circumstances, individual status, residential, nonresidential, etc.).
 Each university student will have the following rights and responsibilities: